Third shot may be needed to combat new coronavirus variants, Bill Gates says

 If the coronavirus is not eradicated, he said, additional shots may be necessary in the future.
 "Probably not yearly, but as long as it's out there, we want as many Americans as possible not to be spreading it to each other," he said.

-Dr. Scott Gottlieb, the former head of the Food and Drug Administration, told "Face the Nation" on February 7 that he believed the vaccines currently being distributed in the U.S. would offer "reasonable protection" against the new variants, even if they are less effective against the new strains.
-Still, he said, it may also be necessary for booster shots in the fall.
+Dr. Scott Gottlieb, the former head of the Food and Drug Administration, told CBS News' "Face the Nation" on February 7 that he believed the vaccines currently being distributed in the U.S. would offer "reasonable protection" against the new variants, even if they are less effective against the new strains.
+Still, he said, it may also be necessary to administer booster shots in the fall.